NRCHKB/NRCHKB.github.io/content/wiki/service/faucet/index.md

 ## Basic principle

-This is example of a Faucet item with single Valve.
+This is an example of a Faucet item with a single Valve.

 ![Basic Principle](faucet_single_valve_example.png)